Prelude0324/academic-_pages/_publications/2023-01-25-paper-title-number-2.md

 title: "Runoff forecast model based on an EEMD-ANN and meteorological factors using a multicore parallel algorithm"
 collection: publications
 permalink: /publication/2023-01-25-paper-title-number-2
-excerpt: 'This study proposes a hybrid long-term runoff forecasting framework that uses the antecedent inflow and specific meteorological factors as the inputs, is modeled by ensemble empirical mode decomposition (EEMD) coupled with an artificial neural network (ANN), and computed by a parallel algorithm.'
+excerpt: 'The study introduces a hybrid long-term runoff forecasting framework that utilizes antecedent inflow and specific meteorological factors as inputs.
+The framework combines ensemble empirical mode decomposition (EEMD) with an artificial neural network (ANN) model and employs a parallel algorithm for computation.'
 date: 2023-01-25
 venue: 'Water Resources Management'
 paperurl: 'https://doi.org/10.1007/s11269-023-03442-y.'